Crassula 'Tom Thumb'

 Crassula 'Klein Duimpje'

-Crassula 'Tom Thumb' is a charming, miniature succulent plant, similar to Crassula perforata, up to 6 inches (15 cm) tall, with tiny, triangular leaves in opposing ranks on stems.
-The mint green leaves are up to 0.2 inch (5 mm) long and have colorful reddish edges, especially in bright light.
+Crassula 'Tom Thumb' is a charming miniature succulent with tiny, triangular leaves in opposing ranks on stems that grow up to 6 inches (15 cm) tall.
+It is similar to Crassula perforata.
+The mint green leaves are up to 0.2 inches (5 mm) long and have colorful reddish edges, especially in bright light.
 It is topped by clusters of tiny white flowers in spring.
 There is also a variegated mutant called Crassula 'Pastel'.